mritunjaysharma394/vowpal-wiki/Input-format.md

 ## Format validation

 You can check that vw is correctly parsing your input by pasting a few lines into the [VW validator](http://hunch.net/~vw/validate.html).

+## LibSVM format
+[LibSVM](www.csie.ntu.edu.tw/~cjlin/libsvm/) uses a simpler format than VW, which can be easily converted to VW format just by adding a pipe symbol between the label and the features.

+    perl -pe 's/\s/ | /' data.libsvm | vw -f model

+For other formats (csv) and preprocessing see e.g. [Phraug](https://github.com/zygmuntz/phraug2).